6uhrmittag/MuseDashScoreAnalyzer/README.md

 - [ ] Show details when hovering over a data point (e.g. character, elfin... )
 - [x] translate/map the character and elfin names to english (right now it only shows the chinese names because that's what the log-files contain and I have not found a map from ID to name yet)
     - [x] create a mapping chart from ID to chinese and english name
+    - [ ] add a switch to turn off the translation for the online version
 - [ ] maybe one chart with all scores to see all scores over time
 - [ ] exclude failed runs(`result_finished:false`) from the chart
 - [ ] add more charts for different statistics